 This is about individual songs, not albums, EPs, demos, etc. It’s also not our list of the best individual extreme metal songs of the year — though some of the songs might actually be among the best of the year.
 Instead, this is a list of the most infectious extreme metal songs I’ve heard this year.
 Yes, it’s my list, but I do take into account ideas from others — and the idea here is to think of songs that might produce involuntary physical movement, songs that have got catchy melodies or irresistible grooves, or anything else that sticks the song in your head and makes you want to keep listening to it.

 To be one of the most infectious songs of the year, it should be something that you revisit often, something you put on playlists, something you mentally replay at unexpected times — songs you go back to repeatedly for listening.
 “Most played” might be a good synonym.

 As is true every year, I do already have my own working list of candidates — and as in every other year, there are a ton of songs on there already.
 I’ll get more ideas from some of our other writers.
 But I have no doubt we’ll overlook some songs we really liked from earlier in the year, and there are inevitably a lot more that we just never heard at all.
 And so here’s where I’m asking for your help:

 Please leave comments to this post with your own lists of Most Infectious Songs that you think ought to be on our list — or if you’re bashful, you can e-mail your ideas to me at: firstname.lastname@example.org

 As you can tell, I have a really fuckin’ hard time making lists.
-Of course, I have no idea how many songs we’ll feature this year, although I’m aiming for something in line with the number I had last year.
+Of course, I have no idea how many songs we’ll feature this year, because I tend to make it up as I go along.